jyw321/Airtable-Demonstration/Demonstration.md

 4. At the blue bar, choose “Multiple select” type
 5. Immediately, you will see the places of origin are shown under the blue bar.
 These are the “multiple selections” automatically created by Airtable
 6. By clicking Save, you will see all the places of origin are converted to colorful tags

 ![choose duration type](https://github.com/jyw321/Airtable_Exercise/blob/master/Image_10.png)

 *Caution: In the .csv file, remember to use comma to separate multiple values in one cell, so that Airtable can recognize.
 This is because of the language Airtable uses -JSON.*

 ***

-*Caution: In the .csv file, remember to use comma to separate multiple values in one cell, so that Airtable can recognize.
-This is because of the language Airtable uses -JSON.**
-*Caution: In the .csv file, remember to use comma to separate multiple values in one cell, so that Airtable can recognize.
-This is because of the language Airtable uses -JSON.*